Mean-field limits for large-scale random-access networks: Model description

 \section{Model description}

-We consider a network of $N$~nodes sharing a wireless medium according to a random medium access protocol.
-The various nodes may be grouped into a set of classes/clusters $\mathcal{C} = \{1,\dots,C\}$ such that nodes in the same class have the same statistical characteristics.
-Denote by $N^{(N)}_c$ the number of class-$c$ nodes, with $\sumc N^{(N)}_c = N$ and $ p_{c,N} = N^{(N)}_c/N$. \\
+We consider a network of $N$~nodes sharing a wireless medium according to a random-access protocol.
+The various nodes are grouped into a set of classes/clusters $\mathcal{C} = \{1,\dots,C\}$ such that nodes in the same class have the same statistical characteristics.
+Denote by $N^{(N)}_c$ the number of class-$c$ nodes, where $\sumc N^{(N)}_c = N$ and $ p_{c,N} = N^{(N)}_c/N$. \\

 {\it Interference graph}.
 Given a class-wise interference graph $G = (\CC, \mathcal{E})$, two nodes interfere when they belong either to the same class or to two neighboring classes in~$G$.
 A feasible class activity state can thus be represented by a vector $\omega \in \{0, 1\}^C$, with $\omega_c = 1$ if a class-$c$ node is transmitting in state~$\omega$ and $\omega_c = 0$ otherwise, and $\omega_c\omega_d =0$ if $(c, d) \in \mathcal{E}$.
 Let $\Omega$ be the set of all feasible class activity states, which are in one-to-one correspondence with the independent sets of the graph~$G$.
 For every class~$c$, we define the following subsets of~$\Omega$: